 True West Magazine (some images).

-The back cover of John Milton Scanland's extremely rare The Life of Pat F. Garrett and the Taming of the Border Outlaw, 1908.
+The back cover of John Milton Scanland's extremely rare The Life of Pat F. Garrett and the Taming of the Border Outlaw, (El Paso, 1908).

 Quite a crowd of Las Vegas citizens also got a glimpse at what the newspapers had portrayed as the terror of the Southwest.
 Billy was glad.
 He told the reporter that, “perhaps some of them will think me half man now; everyone seems to think I was some kind of animal.”

 Sometime earlier that year, a traveling photographer had set up shop at Fort Sumner.
 The photographer’s name is unknown, but he was a “tintypist” with a multi-lens box camera that, in a single exposure, created four identical images on one japanned metal plate.
 After developing and fixing the images on the thin plate, the photographer simply snipped the four identical portraits apart.
-Price: twenty-five cents.
-It was a real bargain, but there was no negative involved in the process, so those four images were all you got.
+Price: twenty-five cents for all four.
+It was definitely a bargain, but there was no negative involved in the process, so those four images were all one walked away with.

 The fate of the last of the four Billy tintypes comes courtesy of Paulita Maxwell Jaramillo, generally acknowledged then and now as Billy’s Fort Sumner sweetheart.
 She told author Walter Noble Burns in 1923 that the Kid had given one of his tintypes to family servant Deluvina Maxwell after Garrett’s posse had stopped at Fort Sumner with their prisoners that December of 1880.
 “He could not have given Deluvina nothing she would have prized more,” Paulita said.